Back

 The four-surface layout.
 What we'd validated with the CRG became the architecture for every record type.

 An action area that kept context visible.
-Of the four surfaces, this was the biggest update.
-Tasks move a project forward, like preparing a quote or reviewing an installation.
-We put tasks in their own surface, so operators could click between records to check details and notes without leaving the task.
-The work and the context sat side by side.
+Tasks, like preparing a quote or reviewing an installation, move a project forward.
+We put them on their own surface, so operators could click between records to check details and notes without leaving the task.

 Comparison tables on parent records.
-Parent records previously showed minimal info.
-We built scannable tables that surfaced the most-needed fields for each child record.
-Operators could compare without opening every record, though detailed comparisons still required clicking in.
+We built scannable tables that surfaced the most-needed fields for each child record, so operators could compare without opening every record.

 Due to our deadline, the new Console was not as polished as we would have liked.
 But we decided to ship, knowing we'd come back.